HodayaRabinovich/deepLearningProject/README.md

 ## Transfer Learning
 we chose 4 pre-trained models to work with - ResNet50, ResNet18, vgg16 and DenseNet.
-Applying feature extraction we traind only the last FC layer in each network. we get the following results:
+Applying feature extraction we traind only the last FC layer in each network. we got the following results:

 |               | ResNet50  | ResNet18  | Vgg16    | DenseNet  |
 | ------------- |:---------:|:---------:|:--------:|----------:|
 | Test accuracy | 85.47%    | 89.1%     | 89.84%   | 93.04%    |

 ## Noise & Robustness
-we want to check the network results for images that were taken at different times of the day (night, sunset, etc.).
+we wanted to check the network results for images that were taken at different times of the day (night, sunset, etc.).
-So we add Color Jitter to the test set.
-In addition we add gaussian noise ~ N(0,1) which doesn't have a visual influence.
+So we added Color Jitter to the test set.
+In addition we added gaussian noise ~ N(0,1) which doesn't have a visual influence.
 The results:
 |                     | ResNet50  | ResNet18  | Vgg16    | DenseNet  |
 | -------------       |:---------:|:---------:|:--------:|----------:|